 No drama fused into my one and only late night among these lost friends made it memorable.

 If I meditate on it, a lesson comes through.
-Plain and simple happiness increasingly hidden, maybe inaccessible, behind foundations of make-believe, elevated as our hearts empty out.
+Plain and simple happiness is increasingly hidden, maybe inaccessible, behind foundations of make-believe, elevated as our hearts empty out.

 The dreary isolation surrounding this episode swept off into the trash bin of who needs it memory.